Sustainable Gaps

 Pressure, path, record, result.

-The reader should see the shape of the proof before the full story unfolds.
-These four points show how the work moved from pressure to a usable operating record.
+The reader should see the shape of the work before the full story unfolds.
+These four points show the pressure, what was organized, and what changed.

 Before